-You use this content panel to create your property hostname to edge hostname associations.
-These associations play a key role in getting your site, application, or content out to Akamai edge servers, for access to requests from your clients.
+You use this content panel to create your property hostname associations.
+These associations play a key role in getting your streaming media out to Akamai edge servers, for access to requests from your end users.

-Property hostname: This is used to verify that a request belongs to you as our customer, as well as determine which Property Manager configuration ("property file") to use for delivery settings.
-Property hostnames are the full hostname or domain name that end users target to access your content, without the
+The hostname.
+During the property hostname process, you include this to verify that a request belongs to you as our customer, as well as determine which Property Manager configuration ("property") to use for delivery settings.
+This is typically the full hostname or domain name that end users target to access your media, without the

 https://.
 For example,

-my.travelmedia.comare examples of hostnames you could use as a property hostname.
-This can also be referred to as the "vanity hostname."
+my.travel.videos.comare examples of hostnames you could use.
+This is also referred to as the "vanity hostname."

-You create and manage "associations" between a property hostname and an edge hostname within a property.
 Later, when you're ready to go live, you change the DNS record for your hostname to "CNAME" to the edge hostname to acknowledge this association.
-End-user requests to your property hostname are redirected to the edge hostname.
-These resolve to an edge server that reads from the association's property to determine how to deliver your site, application, or content.
-(This delivery is based on rules and behaviors you establish in the configuration).
+End-user requests to your hostname are redirected to the edge hostname.
+These resolve to Akamai edge servers that read from your Adaptive Media Delivery property to determine how to deliver your media.
+The actual delivery is based on rules and behaviors you establish in your Adaptive Media Delivery property.

 Edge hostnames work behind the scenes and are not visible in the URLs of content served to end users.

-You'll use Property Manager for this, and the process is predominantly the same regardless of product.
-To maintain consistent instructions, this process is covered in the Property Manager documentation.
+You use Property Manager for this, and the process is predominantly the same regardless of product.
+To maintain consistent instructions, it's covered in the Property Manager documentation.